ruifelixpereira/service-health-funcapp/README.md

 - Microsoft.Communication/CommunicationServices/Write
 - Microsoft.Communication/EmailServices/write

-You can create a custom role with these permissions and assign it to the Function app identity or you can just assign the Contributor role to the Function app identity.
-If you prefer to create a custom role you can use the provided script `scripts/create-custom-role.sh`.
-Before running this script, edit the json file `scripts/custom-email-send-role.json` and change the subscription scope.
+If you don't want to assign the Contributor role, you can create a custom role with these permissions only.
+You can use the provided `custom-role.bicep` file to create this custom role at subscription level.
+You can deploy it using Azure CLI:

 ## Step 4.
 Configure Key Vault settings